banner svg (1)

 • Look for any signs of illness, injury, or changes in mood or behaviors.

-• If the child has any symptoms or signs of illness, do not allow them to enter the childcare center.
+• If the child has any symptoms or signs of illness, do not allow them to enter the childcare facility.
 Communicate your concerns with the child’s parent or guardian as they may need to be taken to the doctor for further evaluation.

 • Wash your hands thoroughly with soap and water after the child has been screened.